Vitamin D toxicity can happen if you take too many vitamin D supplements. Even high levels that do not cause toxicity can be harmful.

-Keep in mind that these are just hypotheses, but it may be wise to make sure you are getting enough of these nutrients if you are going to supplement with vitamin D.
+Keep in mind that these are just hypotheses, but it may be wise to make sure you’re getting enough of these nutrients if you’re going to supplement with vitamin D.

-Bottom Line: If you are supplementing with vitamin D, then it may be important to also ensure sufficient intake of vitamin A, vitamin K and magnesium.
+If you’re supplementing with vitamin D, then it may be important to also ensure sufficient intake of vitamin A, vitamin K, and magnesium.
 These may reduce the risk of adverse effects from a higher vitamin D intake.

-People respond very differently to high doses of vitamin D. Therefore, it is hard to evaluate which doses are safe and which are not.
+People respond very differently to high doses of vitamin D. Therefore, it’s hard to evaluate which doses are safe and which are not.

 Vitamin D toxicity can have devastating health effects, which may not show up until months or even years after starting to take high doses.

-Generally, it is not recommended to exceed the upper limit of safe intake, which is 4000 IU (100 micrograms) per day.
+Generally, it’s not recommended to exceed the upper limit of safe intake, which is 4,000 IU (100 mcg) per day.

 Larger doses have not been linked with any additional health benefits, and may therefore be completely unnecessary.

-An occasional high dose of vitamin D is sometimes used to treat a deficiency, but always consult with your doctor or dietitian before taking a large dose.
+An occasional high dose of vitamin D is sometimes used to treat a deficiency, but always consult with a doctor or dietitian before taking a large dose.